AI & Machine Learning

 Cloud TPU Pods break AI training records

 Google Cloud’s AI-optimized infrastructure makes it possible for businesses to train state-of-the-art machine learning models faster, at greater scale, and at lower cost.
-These advantages enabled Google Cloud Platform (GCP) to set three new performance records in the latest round of the MLPerf benchmark competition, the industry-wide standard for measuring ML performance.
+These advantages enabled Google Cloud (GCP) to set three new performance records in the latest round of the MLPerf benchmark competition, the industry-wide standard for measuring ML performance.

 All three record-setting results ran on Cloud TPU v3 Pods, the latest generation of supercomputers that Google has built specifically for machine learning.
 These results showcased the speed of Cloud TPU Pods— with each of the winning runs using less than two minutes of compute time.